hyungmogu/udacity-cloud-devops-project-5/README.md

 - Make sure this app works in all operating systems
 - Add fallback instructions for the case after running of server
 - Automate the creation of S3 and IAM if it doesn't exist
-- Make it easy to use by ordinary people
+- Make this app easy to use by ordinary people
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)